IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-3.md

 ![IBM Cloud Login](../images/IBMCloudLogin.png)

-Navigate to the hamburger menu on the left hand side and select "Cloud Foundary"
+Navigate to the hamburger menu in the top left of the window and select "Cloud Foundary" from the menu

 ![IBM Cloud Left Panel](../images/IBMCloudLeftPan.png)